t3r6/pkdocs/docs/guides/mapping/blender-pk-ase-exporter.md

     !![Blender ASE Exporter Settings](../../../img/blender/blender-ase-exporter-001.jpg "Blender ASE Exporter Settings")

     - **Triangulate**.
-There might be an issue when this plugin cannot export geometry if a mesh was edited in place.
-This option helps to avoid such issues.
-If the plugin throws errors during export, try to export with this option enabled.
 Note that this option will increase the export time.
+Better triangulate the whole map manually before the export.

     - **Recalculate Normals**.
 This option is disabled by default and I suggest leaving it like that because it can break normals on a map during export.

     - **Ivert Y normal**.
 Should be always enabled if we are going to use `ase2mpk` which is a common situation.
 This is a workaround since `ase2mpk`  has a bug with inverted normals so basically we will eventually invert normals 2 times to get a proper result.

     - **Remove Doubles**.
 This option is disabled by default.
-Remove any duplicate vertices before exporting.
-Not tested.
-I recommend keeping it off.
+Removes any duplicate vertices before exporting.
+Recommended for final maps.

+    !!!
+Warning
+        The latest version of the plugin has one noticed bug: it does not transform the hidden objects.
+Transformations are very important for Painengine so make sure you unhid all the object before the export.

+4. Open the system console in case you need to debug the export, it is higly recommended.
+Go to `Window` -> `Toggle System Console`.

-4. Enter the future `.ase` file name and click `Export`.
-Exporting process can take several minutes depending on a map.
+5. Enter the future `.ase` file name and click `Export`.
+Exporting process is very slow and can take several minutes depending on a map.

-5. Now we need to export the lighmap information from the map using the Painkiller Lightmap MPK plugin which you installed earlier.
+6. Now we need to export the lighmap information from the map using the Painkiller Lightmap MPK plugin which you installed earlier.
 Click `File` > `Export` > `Painkiller Blendlist (.txt)`.

-6. Now you got 2 files, let's say: `untitled.ase` and `untitled.txt`.
+7. Now you got 2 files, let's say: `untitled.ase` and `untitled.txt`.

-7. The next step is to transform our `.ase` geometry into the Painkiller `.mpk` format.
+8. The next step is to transform our `.ase` geometry into the Painkiller `.mpk` format.
 Go to the original Painkiller directory or just copy the `ase2mpk.exe` to the directory where you have the `.ase` exported file.
 This is a command line tool so it should be run from Powershell or CMD:

     ```
     .\ase2mpk.exe -o untitled.ase